 That was it.
 Margaret actually did think Mrs. M. was the only guilty party here.
 She really did believe the old lady had done everything I’d actually set in motion and was planning on skipping out for good with her account.
 How could she possibly think anything else?
 Everything I’d done was in the name of J. Martinowicz!

 On the way out of the station, Marge asked if I needed a lift home, and I told her thanks.
 And for the next several minutes, the communication between us was an abyss, a black hole of emptiness.
 I didn’t know what to say, and she wasn’t exactly in a chatty mood.
 So when she pulled up outside my place, I leaned over, gave her a quick peck on the cheek, and thanked her.

 I shrugged.
-“Oh, I guess for including me in your report to the police, saying I had a bigger role to play in the apprehension of Mrs. M. when you really could have taken all the credit yourself.
-After all, you’re the one who figured this whole thing out.
+“Oh, I guess for including me in your report to the police, saying I had a bigger role to play in the apprehension of Mrs. M. than I actually had.
+I mean, you really could have taken all the credit.
+You’re the one who figured this whole thing out.
 I didn’t have anything to do with that end of it.”

-“Oh, I don’t know if I’d go so far as to say that.”
+“Oh, I don’t know if I’d go as far as to say that.”

 I looked at her, my brows furrowed, my lips pursed.